sassoftware/viya4-iac-gcp/README.md

 cd viya4-iac-gcp

 ```
-**NOTE:** Always use a tagged release version instead of the main branch.
+**NOTE:** To obtain a tagged release version of this project, always refer to the desired release version tag when cloning this repository as shown above.
+Alternatively, you can `git checkout <tag>` the tagged release version if you've already cloned the repository without a tag.

 You can find the latest release version in the [releases page](https://github.com/sassoftware/viya4-iac-gcp/releases).

 ### Authenticating Terraform to access Google Cloud